Diplodactylus tessellatus

 Diplodactylus tessellatus, commonly known as the tessellated gecko, is a small terrestrial lizard found distributed in inland New South Wales, Queensland, Northern Territory, South Australia and the north western corner of Victoria.
 The tessellated gecko is one of 26 species in the genus Diplodactylus all of which are confined to continental Australia.
 A small gecko varying in colour from grey to rich reddish-brown with a highly variable dorsal pattern.

-Taxonomy & Phylogeny
+Taxonomy and phylogeny

 The tessellated gecko was first described by a German-born British zoologist, ichthyologist, and herpetologist Albert Gunther in 1875.
 Diplodactylus tessellates is a species of geckos of the genus Diplodactylus within the family Diplodactylidae.
 Australian diplodactyline geckos are the only extant squamate group thought to have been in Australia before its separation from other east Gondwanan landmasses.
 D. tessellatus is thought to have speciated from Diplodactylus vittatus between 12 and 20 million years ago during the Miocene Epoch of the Neogene period.
 A sister taxon relationship between D. galeatus and D. tessellatus is supported.